-- Skin: Most high-quality RCTs show moderate-to-strong improvements in hydration and elasticity after 8–12 weeks (SMD ≈ 0.6 – 0.7).
+- Skin: Most high-quality RCTs show moderate improvements in hydration and elasticity after 8–12 weeks (SMD ≈ 0.6 – 0.7).

-- Benefits: Appear more gradually — measurable improvement in comfort and function after 24–48 weeks of sustained use.
+- Joint Benefits: Appear more gradually — measurable improvement in comfort and function after 24–48 weeks of sustained use.

-- Peptide size < 3 kDa: Greater bioavailability and signalling to fibroblasts and chondrocytes.
+- Peptide size < 5 kDa: Greater bioavailability and signalling to fibroblasts and chondrocytes.

-How Collagen Supplements Work—From Protein to Peptide
+How Collagen Supplements Work: From Protein to Peptides

 Native collagen, found naturally in animal tissues (like bovine collagen / beef collagen or marine collagen), is a very large protein molecule (around 300 kDa, think of kDa as a unit measuring the size or weight of these tiny protein pieces; a high kDa means a large molecule, and a low kDa means a small one).
 While beneficial when consumed in foods like bone broth (providing amino acids), its sheer size limits its direct absorption.
 Collagen cannot be absorbed in its whole form and must be broken down into smaller components for the body to use.